Where do all projects start? Well, at the beginning, of course! đ

 What is a project baseline in project management?

-There are three types of baseline in project management: schedule, cost, and scope (the three concepts that make up the triple constraint).
+There are three types of baselines in project management: schedule, cost, and scope (the three concepts that make up the triple constraint).

-- Requirement baselines (or scope) are the projectâs deliverables and estimated work.
+- Scope (or requirement baselines) are the projectâs deliverables and estimated work.
 They establish what the team needs to achieve and how much work is needed to complete these project goals through a work breakdown structure (WBS).

 Keep in mind that all three baselines affect each other.
 For example, if you see that the projectâs timeline doesnât follow the schedule baseline, you need to keep an eye on any extra costs because of the delay.